zahlenhelfer/marp-terraform-course/PITCHME.md

 - many resources for each provider

-- define resources as code in terraform templates
+- define resources as code in terraform templates (HCL)

 ---